HunterGReynolds/huntergreynolds.github.io/_posts/2024-12-06-gameboy_hello_world.md

     rst $38
     ds ALIGN[3]
 ```
+{: file="interrupts.asm"}

 ## The ROM Header

-The ROM header is located at $100 - $14f.
+The ROM header is located at $0100 - $014f.
 The first 4 bytes are the only ones we're going to care about
 right now, and rgbfix will take care of the rest for us.
 See
 [this page](https://gbdev.io/pandocs/Power_Up_Sequence.html#monochrome-models-dmg0-dmg-mgb) for an overview of the
 Gameboy boot process, and what the requirements for the header are.

 Basically if the Nintendo logo and header checksum are good, the boot ROM will hand control over to our ROM at address
-$100.
+$0100.
 Let's go ahead and create the "header.asm" file and define the header like this:

 ```
     SECTION "Header", ROM0[$0100]